 (1)(a) The owner of each vessel required by this law to pay a registration fee and secure an identification number shall file an application with the county tax collector.
 The application must shall provide the owner's name and physical residential or business address; residency status; personal or business identification; and a complete description of the vessel, and must shall be accompanied by payment of the applicable fee required in s.
 328.72.
 An individual applicant must provide a valid driver license or identification card issued by this state or another state or a valid passport.
 A business applicant must provide a federal employer identification number, if applicable, verification that the business is authorized to conduct business in this the state, or a Florida city or county business license or number.
 Registration is not required for any vessel that is not used on the waters of this state.
-Upon receipt of an application from a live-aboard vessel owner, the commission may authorize such owner to provide a post office box address in lieu of a physical residential or business address so long as he or she has not been convicted of a criminal offense under this chapter or chapter 327.
+Upon receipt of an application from a live-aboard vessel owner whose primary residence is the vessel, the commission may authorize such owner to provide a post office box address in lieu of a physical residential or business address.

 (4) Each certificate of registration issued must shall state among other items the numbers awarded to the vessel, the hull identification number, the name and physical residential or business address of the owner, and a description of the vessel, except that certificates of registration for vessels constructed or assembled by the owner registered for the first time must shall state all the foregoing information except the hull identification number.
 The numbers must shall be placed on each side of the forward half of the vessel in such position as to provide clear legibility for identification, except, if the vessel is an airboat, the numbers may be placed on each side of the rudder.
 The numbers awarded to the vessel must shall read from left to right and must shall be in block characters of good proportion not less than 3 inches in height.
 The numbers must shall be of a solid color that which will contrast with the color of the background and must shall be so maintained as to be clearly visible and legible; i.e., dark numbers on a light background or light numbers on a dark background.
 The certificate of registration must shall be pocket-sized and must shall be available for inspection on the vessel for which issued whenever such vessel is in operation.
-Upon receipt of an application from a live-aboard vessel owner, the commission may authorize such owner to provide a post office box address in lieu of a physical residential address so long as he or she has not been convicted of a criminal offense under this chapter or chapter 327.
+Upon receipt of an application from a live-aboard vessel owner whose primary residence is the vessel, the commission may authorize such owner to provide a post office box address in lieu of a physical residential address.